upgini/upgini/README.md

 [![Slack upgini](https://img.shields.io/badge/slack-@upgini-orange.svg?logo=slack)](https://upgini.slack.com/messages/C02MW49ADSN)
 ## ❔ Overview

-**Upgini** is a Python library for an automated data search to boost supervised ML tasks.
+**Upgini** is a Python library for an automated features search to boost accuracy of supervised ML models on tabular data.
 It enriches your dataset with intelligently crafted features from a broad range of curated data sources, including public datasets and scraped data.
 The search is conducted for any combination of public IDs contained in your tabular dateset: IP, date, etc.
 Only features that could improve the prediction power of your ML model are returned.
-**Motivation:** for most ML tasks external data & features boost accuracy significantly better than any hyperparameters tuning.
-But lack of automated and time-efficient search tools for external data blocks massive adoption of external data in ML pipelines.
+**Motivation:** for most supervised ML models external data & features boost accuracy significantly better than any hyperparameters tuning.
+But lack of automated and time-efficient search tools for external data blocks massive adoption of external features in ML pipelines.
-We want radically simplify data search and delivery for ML pipelines to make external data & features a standard approach.
+We want radically simplify features search and delivery for ML pipelines to make external data a standard approach.
 Like a hyperparameter tuning for machine learning nowadays.

 ## 🚀 Awesome features
-⭐️ Automatically find only datasets and features that *give accuracy improvement for ML algorithm* according to metrics: ROC AUC, RMSE, Accuracy.
+⭐️ Automatically find only features that *give accuracy improvement for ML algorithm* according to metrics: ROC AUC, RMSE, Accuracy.
 Not just correlated with target variable data or features, which 9 out of 10 cases gives zero accuracy improvement for production ML cases
-⭐️ Calculate *accuracy metrics and uplifts* if you'll enrich your existing ML model with found external data & features, right in search results
+⭐️ Calculate *accuracy metrics and uplifts* if you'll enrich your existing ML model with found external features, right in search results
 ⭐️ Check the stability of accuracy gain from external data on out-of-time intervals and verification datasets.
 Mitigate risks of unstable external data dependencies in ML pipelines
-⭐️ Scikit-learn compatible interfaces for easy data delivery into your existing ML pipelines
+⭐️ Scikit-learn compatible interface for quick data integration with your existing ML pipelines
 ⭐️ Curated and updated data sources, including public datasets and scraped data
 ⭐️ Support for several search key types (including <i>**SHA256 hashed email, IPv4, phone, date/datetime**</i>), more to come...
-⭐️ Supported ML tasks:
+⭐️ Supported supervised ML tasks:
   - ☑️ [binary classification](https://en.wikipedia.org/wiki/Binary_classification)
   - ☑️ [multiclass classification](https://en.wikipedia.org/wiki/Multiclass_classification)
   - ☑️ [regression](https://en.wikipedia.org/wiki/Regression_analysis)